lorien/grab/docs2/source/grab_options.rst

 By default, Grab generates some common HTTP headers to mimic the behaviour of real web browser.
 If you have some troubles with these deafult headers then you can specify your own headers with that option.
 Please note that the usual way to specify some heaer is to use :ref:`option_headers` option.
-See details in :ref:`grab_request_headers`.
+See details in :ref:`grab_http_headers`.

 .. _option_reuse_cookies: